 Best for Collector Cars : Hagerty

-We chose Hagerty as best for collector cars because it offers guaranteed values on your collector car, flexible coverage, and in house claims.
+We chose Hagerty as best for collector cars because it offers guaranteed values on your collector car and flexible coverage, and in-house claims.
 It also focuses solely on classic or collector cars so they know the ins and outs of the industry.

 Flexible coverage options

 Doesn’t cover high-risk drivers

 Hagerty is owned by car collectors with a lot of knowledge and experience with classic and specialty vehicles.
 It’s headquartered in Michigan and has been in business since 1984.
 The company reinvests back into the classic car community through youth programs, educational resources, and historical vehicle programs.

 Hagerty is the best temporary car insurance company if you have a collector or classic car that you want to insure.
 It also offers international insurance, watercraft insurance, and motorcycle insurance in some regions.
 Policies are underwritten by Nationwide, and you can get a quote by entering your information online or calling the company.